hershyz/flask-trie/README.md

 <p>
   <strong>Some Final Thoughts</strong><br>
   Prior to starting this project, my only knowledge of backend development consisted of a few YouTube videos that I had watched on Flask.
 I did not know how to deploy a web application, let alone devise a system to fulfill client requests comprehensively.
 In addition, the recursive structure of linked character nodes was not easy for me to visualize.
 I found myself stepping through testcases on a whiteboard more than actually coding.
 In retrospect (given more time), I would have written this in Nodejs because of its efficiency with real-time applications.
-But at the end of the day, Flask was still a solid choice for the backend.<br>
+But at the end of the day, Flask was still a very solid choice for the backend.<br>
   <br>
   Here are some of the most notable things I learned:<br>
   <ul>